niuwenqi/pi_N-scattering/README.md

-# $\pi N Scattering$
+#  pi N Scattering

-we try to use resonance exchange amplitude to improve left hand cut calculation of $\pi N$ scattering amplitude
+we try to use resonance exchange amplitude to improve **left-hand cut** calculation of pi N scattering amplitude